-These elements come together in his work as Director of the Stirling Maxwell Centre for the Study of Text/Image Cultures, whose material holdings, via the riches of Glasgow University Library and the Hunterian Museum and Art Gallery, are unrivalled.
+Also known as Billy Grove, I am Director of the Stirling Maxwell Centre for the Study of Text/Image Cultures, whose material holdings, via the riches of Glasgow University Library and the Hunterian Museum and Art Gallery, are unrivalled.

-Dr Grove is President of the International Bande Dessinée Society, and Vice-Président of Les Amis de Tristan L’Hermite, the foremost society for the study of the Louis XIII period.
-As well as serving on the consultative committees of a number of journals, he is general editor of Glasgow Emblem Studies, and co-editor of European Comic Art.
-Laurence Grove has co-curated a recent exhibition (Breaking the Renaissance Code), organised or co-organised six international conferences, and authored (in full, jointly or as editor) nine books and approximately forty chapters or articles.
+I am President of the International Bande Dessinée Society, and Vice-Président of Les Amis de Tristan L’Hermite, the foremost society for the study of the Louis XIII period.
+As well as serving on the consultative committees of a number of journals, I am general editor of Glasgow Emblem Studies, and co-editor of European Comic Art.

-His other hobbies include skiing (badly), and supporting Glasgow Warriors, Partick Thistle and Wolverhampton Wanderers.
+My other hobbies include skiing (badly) at beautiful Glencoe Mountain, and supporting Glasgow Warriors, Partick Thistle and Wolverhampton Wanderers.

-Any area of text/image culture, specifically emblematics and bande dessinée or graphic novels.
+I welcome proposals in any area of text/image culture, specifically emblematics and bande dessinée or graphic novels and comics.

-Dr Grove currently supervises four PhD students and two MPhil students working on various strands of text/image culture.
+I currently supervise PhD students and MPhil students from across the world (including USA, France, Scotland, Brazil and England) working on various strands of comics studies and text/image culture.

 I firmly believe that research should feed in to teaching.
 In previous years I have been nominated for GUSRC Student Teaching Awards for Most Organised Course and Most Innovative Teaching, and have been delighted to be recognised for the University of Glasgow's Most Innovative Teaching.
 I hope that my teaching is becoming continually more innovative